 Mulethi has potent anti-inflammatory properties, making it useful for treating inflammatory conditions like arthritis or muscle pain.

-Glycyrrhizin, a triterpene and other compounds in mulethi inhibit the production of pro-inflammatory substances, providing relief from pain and swelling.
+Glycyrrhizin, a triterpene, along with other compounds in mulethi, inhibits the production of pro-inflammatory substances, providing relief from pain and swelling, as demonstrated in a study on mice.

-Additionally, licochalcone A, a chalcone derived from mulethi, at a concentration of 20 μM, demonstrated anti-inflammatory effects in mice with acute lung injury.
+Another compound licochalcone A, a chalcone derived from mulethI has also shown anti-inflammatory effects in mice with acute lung injury.

 5. May Have Liver-protecting Properties